Frequently Asked Questions

 Who visits Hannagan Meadow?

 Everyone!
-Our guests arrive from all 50 states, and even around the world.
-Some are singles, some are couples, some are families and some are large groups.
-Families bring their kids to experience the great outdoors.
+Our guests travel to Hannagan Meadow Lodge from all over the country, even around the world.
+All our guests vary in backgrounds and have different family situations.
+Parents bring their kids to experience the great outdoors.
 Executives come to take a well-deserved break from schedules and appointments.
-Couples come to spend time together or to renew their relationships.
+Couples come to spend time together.
+Individuals come to escape the hustle and bustle of life in the city.

-Although there are hundreds of reasons why people visit, what all guests have in common is that they have heard about Hannagan Meadow and want to experience our peace and quiet, our nature, and the unique feel that has been the trademark of Hannagan Meadow Lodge since 1926.
+Although there are hundreds of reasons why people visit, all guests have a desire to experience the peace and quiet, the nature and the unique feeling Hannagan Meadow Lodge as well as the White Mountains of Arizona.

 What kinds of luxuries are at the Lodge?

-Let us point out that this is not the Ritz-Carlton, and that we never plan to be that type of property!
-But we have taken great care to provide the comfort of modern conveniences which will keep you happy, while still preserving the rustic "old-world" feel of your visit.
-We do not have Jacuzzi tubs (but the lakes are nice) or exercise facilities (though you are welcome to use the thousands of acres surrounding the Lodge).
+Let us point out that this is not the Ritz-Carlton, and we never plan to be that type of property!
+But we have taken great care to provide the comfort of modern conveniences while perserving the rustic "old-world" feel.
+There are lakes not far from The Lodge, but we do not have a Jacuzzie, and have endless hiking trails, but we do not have an exercise facility on the property.

-All Lodge rooms are uniquely decorated in gorgeous antiques and have private bathrooms.
-All cabins are heated with fireplaces, a wood burning stove, or propane and includes at least a refrigerator and microwave.
+All Lodge rooms are uniquely decorated and have private bathrooms with showers.
+All cabins are heated with fireplaces, wood burning stoves, or propane.
+All of the cabins have newly renovated kitchens with basic pots, pans, dishes and utensils provided.

 What amenities can we find at the Lodge?